 With 6 different sides of buttons, textures, balls, and spins, it gives you a lot of ways to fidget.
 Officially these allow you to rub, roll, switch, control, press, and spin.

-The Trianium model is an inexpensive fidget toy at under $10 but is made of a nice solid plastic.
+The Infinity Cube Fidget Toy is an inexpensive fidget toy at under $10 but is made of a nice solid plastic.
 The buttons and textures feel like a better quality than other fidget cubes I’ve used.
 So, you’re getting something that should last you a pretty long time.

 We bought these for our kids to use during a church meeting where they typically get bored.
 After doing so, we changed our minds simply because they were a bit too loud.
 In a quiet environment, the spinners seem to be less of a distraction.